ocroz/wsl2-boot/README.md

 - All Hyper-V VMs connected to WSL VMSwitch are managed too,<br/>
   so all WSL hosts and Hyper-V VMs can talk to each other always,
 - The DNS resolution works however you are connected to Internet or VPN,
-- You can SSH to WSL host from GitBash (Git for Windows) without any delay.
+- You can SSH to WSL host without any delay.

 Other advantages:
-- This project is short and modular as you decide what to install,
+- This project is short,
+- It runs a `clean shutdown` and `clean start` sequence,
+- It uses native PowerShell functions apart New-HnsNetwork(),
 - You decide when to boot WSL from a PowerShell or cmd prompt,<br/>
   or double click on bat file, or at Windows startup,
 - This script was tested with PowerShell 5.1 and 7.1.